KasparEtter/ef1p/pages/email/email.md

   Thirdly, if you visited the website of an email recipient anonymously or pseudonymously, the recipient now knows who this user on their website is.
-  To find out whether your outgoing mail server includes your IP address in the messages that you send, send a message to yourself and search for your IP address.
+  To find out whether your outgoing mail server includes your IP address in the messages that you send, send a message to yourself and search for your IP address [in the message headers](#raw-message).
   You can use the following tool with an empty input field to determine your IP address.
   You can also use the tool to [locate the IP address](/internet/#ip-geolocation) of someone who sent you an email.
   The tool uses the geolocation API of [ipinfo.io](https://ipinfo.io/).